BerylAbeyThomas/Digit-Recognition/README.md

 # Handwritten Digit Recognition using Machine Learning

 ## Overview
-This project focuses on **Handwritten Digit Recognition**, aiming to classify digits (0-9) using various **machine learning algorithms**.
-The dataset used was **self-collected**, inspired by the MNIST dataset.
+This project focuses on Handwritten Digit Recognition, aiming to classify digits (0-9) using various machine learning algorithms.
+The dataset used was self-collected, inspired by the MNIST dataset.
 Multiple classification models were trained and evaluated to determine the best-performing algorithm.

 ## System Design
 ![image](https://github.com/user-attachments/assets/fa072264-2f70-4a60-9e30-930f09b827d3)